 You could start with dry black eyed peas soaked or canned would be a lot quicker.
 To make it more of a complete dinner I like to add ham hocks for a smoky flavor served alongside collard greens but anything goes.

-Dry Black Eyed Peas with Rice Recipe
+Pre-Soaked Black Eyed Peas with Rice in Slow Cooker

-You can make Crockpot black eyed peas and rice with a bag of beans from scratch with your diced tomatoes, peppers and more following our Crockpot Black Eyed Peas recipe first.
+You can make Crockpot black eyed peas and rice with a bag of beans from scratch with your diced tomatoes, peppers.
+Below we share how long to cook them soaked overnight, without soaking you’d follow our Crockpot Black Eyed Peas recipe first.
 You would need to soak them overnight, drain and follow the above directions.
-This takes most of the day so by the time you combined with the grains it would be later in the evening before it would be done but possible.

 Ingredient Notes